TianZhirui-001/EDformer/README.md

-If you have any questions, please contact me via zhiruitian@link.cuhk.edu.cn.
+Here, we show how to do Learning-to-Optimize on both IEEE 9-Bus and 39-Bus systems and show how to add multi-task learning into the Encoder-Decoder structure.
+At the same time, we provide some convenient toolboxes, such as parameters of IEEE 9-Bus and 39-Bus systems and the code of ICEEMDAN.
+If you need further code, such as how to add parameter-sharing in multi-task learning, please contact me via zhiruitian@link.cuhk.edu.cn.